 GeneCards Summary for PAM Gene

 PAM (Peptidylglycine Alpha-Amidating Monooxygenase) is a Protein Coding gene.
-Diseases associated with PAM include Phaeohyphomycosis and Menkes Disease.
+Diseases associated with PAM include Menkes Disease and Phaeohyphomycosis.
 GO annotations related to this gene include copper ion binding and L-ascorbic acid binding.
 An important paralog of this gene is DBH.

 UniProtKB/Swiss-Prot for PAM Gene

 Bifunctional enzyme that catalyzes 2 sequential steps in C-terminal alpha-amidation of peptides.
 The monooxygenase part produces an unstable peptidyl(2-hydroxyglycine) intermediate that is dismutated to glyoxylate and the corresponding desglycine peptide amide by the lyase part.
 C-terminal amidation of peptides such as neuropeptides is essential for full biological activity.